 1.6.1 Overview

-The Cancer CNV section visualizes genes exhibiting significant copy number variation (CNV) gain or loss in the selected cancer type.
-It summarizes CNV driver evidence across patient samples, chromosomes, and pathway enrichments, helping users explore CNV–expression relationships and CNV-driven biological mechanisms.
+The Cancer CNV section visualizes genes exhibiting significant copy number variation (CNV) gain or loss in the selected cancer type, and evaluates whether CNV status of genes is associated with patient survival.
+Results are organized into two tabs: CNV Drivers and Survival Relevance.

 At the top of the tab, users may choose between two CNV driver–detection modes:

-Switching between modes allows users to compare tool-specific vs multi-tool consensus CNV drivers.
+Switching between modes allows users to compare tool-specific versus multi-tool consensus CNV drivers.
+The selected mode applies across both tabs.

 CNV Gain and Loss Distribution of Top 30 Genes (Top Chart)